Warning Signs of Employee Burnout & How to Prevent It

 4. Inability to concentrate

 When stress occurs, it can be hard to concentrate.
 Those who are experiencing burnout will find it incredibly hard to concentrate.
 They will jump from project to project without seeming like they get anything done, and you may find these employees “goofing off” more than normal on things like social media.
-As burnout continues to get worse, they lose their passion for their job, and the inability to concentrate grows until they miss deadlines and have a hard time getting things done.
+As burnout worsens, they lose their passion for their job, and their inability to concentrate grows until they miss deadlines and have difficulty getting things done.

 5. Decreased productivity

-As burnout gets worse, you’ll be able to easily spot a decrease in an employee’s productivity.
+As burnout worsens, you can easily spot an employee’s productivity decrease.
 They will miss their deadlines, fail to get things done, and the company will suffer.
-However, employee burnout doesn’t just affect the company, but it also affects the person’s life.
+However, employee burnout doesn’t just affect the company; it also affects the person’s life.
 They will also be less productive in their own lives, which carries over from the exhaustion they feel at work.
-As this cyclical process continues, it gets bad enough that the employee will detach themselves emotionally from the company, and at that point, they will often look for a new position to try and breathe some life back into themselves.
-But, in reality, the problem is the burnout in general, and this can be fixed.
+As this cyclical process continues, it gets bad enough that the employees will detach themselves emotionally from the company.
+At that point, they will often look for a new position to try and breathe some life back into themselves.
+But, in reality, the problem is burnout in general, and this can be fixed.

 How to Prevent Burnout of Your Employees

-If you care about your business and your company, it’s important to do everything in your power to prevent burnout.
-Not only will it make it so that your employees are happier and healthier people, but it will also make your company more productive and, in turn, more profitable.
+If you care about your business and your company, doing everything possible to prevent burnout is important.
+Not only will it make your employees happier and healthier, but it will also make your company more productive and, in turn, more profitable.
 Chances are, it’s not just one employee, but rather whole departments and the majority of your company feeling burnout.
-With the life stressors of financial woes and post-pandemic life, employee burnout is at an all-time high.
 Here are a few things you can do to prevent employee burnout:

 Talk to your employees